willmcpherson2/willmcpherson2.github.io/_posts/2025-05-13-inline-your-runtime.md

 I chose LLVM 18 because it's supported by the [Inkwell crate](https://github.com/TheDan64/inkwell) which provides high-level Rust bindings to LLVM.

-Now we can verify that our LLVM versions match:
+We should verify that our LLVM versions match:

 ```
 $ llvm-config --version